 While selecting a cybersecurity vendor can feel difficult, it’s a critical responsibility, and doing it well helps ensure the health of you company both now and in the future.

 The Apptega Solution

 When looking for a solution to meet your multiple needs, consider Apptega.

 Apptega brings together your people, process, technology and vendors all in one place giving you complete control of your cybersecurity program.
 Let’s say you’re following the PCI framework.
 PCI has almost 100 security elements, or 100 separate projects, you must document, staff, manage and solve all at once.
 Apptega helps you organize the entire program—who’s accountable, what’s the policy, when do things need to get done, how much are we spending, and are we on track with real-time scoring down to the sub-control level.
 Managing your vendor ecosystem is now easier with Apptega because you’re tracking their value to the most granular levels of a specific framework or policy.

 Let us show you how Apptega can help you turn your cybersecurity supplier chaos into bliss.

-Click below to learn more.
+Fill out the form below to learn more.